 2. Valderrobres

-Valderrobres reminds me of a fairytale village stuck in time.
-With its Gothic castle and church, a renaissance town hall, and pretty cobblestone streets, Valderrobres is definitely one of the most beautiful villages in Teruel!
+Instead, Valderrobres still feels like a fairytale village frozen in time.
+With its Gothic castle and church, Renaissance town hall, and charming cobblestone streets, it is undoubtedly one of the most beautiful villages in Teruel.

 3. Cantavieja